You’ve probably heard of the term “oil-pulling,” which is an alternative method to improve the health of the teeth and mouth.

 Oil-pulling is an oral detoxification procedure used mainly in Ayurvedic medicine.

-It involves the putting a tablespoon of slightly hardened coconut oil into the mouth and swishing it around for 10 to 20 minutes.
+It involves putting a tablespoon of slightly hardened coconut oil into the mouth and swishing it around for 10 to 20 minutes.

 How does oil-pulling work?